presto8/prestoschoice/_posts/2016-08-24-gaming-desktop.md

 excellent customer service; I emailed them a fairly detailed question and they responded within 1 business day with all of the information I needed.
 Overall, highly recommended case, especially for the price.

+[Intel 600p Series 256GB M.2 SSD](http://amzn.to/2cuhBfs): M.2 with x4 PCI
+Express is the only way to go for hard disk storage.
+Make sure the motherboard supports this and then get whatever size SSD you feel you need.
+The Intel 600p has pretty good performance for the price point.
+The [Samsung 950 Pro Series](http://amzn.to/2cuiAMr) has better performance but costs 50% more.

 A note on price: I linked Amazon out of convenience (because that is the default vendor for Presto's Choice), but often Newegg has better prices.